djmitche/proj/README.md

 When there are no more path components, proj implicitly looks for a child project named `DEFAULT`.
 This allows short paths for the most common projects; for example, `proj moz` might correspond to a Gecko development project, while `proj moz/mig` opens the Mozilla InvestiGator development environment.

-Each child configuration file has a "type" key, chosen from the child types below.
+Each child configuration file begins with the child type as a section header, chosen from the child types below, followed by optional keys

+    [cd]
+    dir = devel/bar-project

-The following keys are optional:
+The following keys are optional for all child types

     # prepend this path to the project path given to the child project
     prepend = extra/path